-Bread recipes are some of my favorite to work with.
-Not because I eat a lot of bread, but because it teaches us when we roll our sleeves up and get our hands dirty.
+Bread recipes, like this fluffy homemade cinnamon bread, are my favorite to work with.
+Not because I eat a lot of bread, but because when I roll up my sleeves and get my hands dirty, I learn.

 from Cake Duchess